Strong and weak points of a prepaid card

 There are no fee-free prepaid cards.
 Some of the cards have only one fee, while others have a couple of charges, but one way or another, you will pay for the banking service.
 Otherwise, what is the point for the bank allowing you to use their system for free?

 Each point depends on the particular card-issuing institution, while ATM withdrawal fees can also depend on the country you operate in.

-That is what you can face when you use a prepaid card, and this is kind of specific thing (that’s why it is not in the “conventional fees” list).
+That is what you can face when you use a prepaid card, and this is a kind of specific thing (that’s why it is not in the “conventional fees” list).
 Thus, some prepaid card-issuing institutions can charge you if your prepaid card hasn’t been in use for a specific period of time (over quarter, six months, year, etc).
-And this is quite tough, since you don’t have any deposit program, hence you are not earning any interest.
+And this is quite tough since you don’t have any deposit program, hence you are not earning any interest.